jfhbrook/hoarders/README.md

 08:34 < LOUDBOT> GOOGLE WAVE INVITES!
 I'VE GOT PLENTY
 ```

+(minor edits to the logs for clarity, but this conversation really happened.)

 ### but now, after NINE YEARS, I've found a WORK-AROUND.

 now, rather than installing the utilities as direct dependencies, hoarders